Scuffles In Berlin As Covid Sceptics Defy Protest Ban - UrduPoint

 Scuffles In Berlin As Covid Sceptics Defy Protest Ban

-Berlin, Aug 1 (UrduPoint / Pakistan Point News - 1st Aug, 2021 ) :Hundreds of anti-lockdown demonstrators defied a court-ordered protest ban on Sunday and gathered illegally in the streets of Berlin, resulting in scuffles with police.
+Berlin, Aug 1 (UrduPoint / Pakistan Point News - 2nd Aug, 2021 ) :Thousands of anti-lockdown demonstrators defied a court-ordered protest ban on Sunday and gathered in the streets of Berlin, resulting in scuffles with police.

-Police said some protesters had "harassed and attacked" officers in the capital's western Charlottenburg district and ignored roadblocks.
+Police said some protesters had "harassed and attacked" officers and ignored roadblocks, disrupting traffic in parts of the German capital.

 "They tried to break through the police chain and pull out our colleagues.
 This led to the use of irritants, batons and physical violence," Berlin police tweeted.